-Specialist in clinical negligence and personal injury claims.
+Senior associate in clinical negligence and personal injury team

-Legal 500 2017 rated me as a ‘Next generation lawyer’, and client quotes include: “continues to impress”, “is a pleasure to work with”.
+Legal 500 rated me as a ‘next generation lawyer’ in 2017 and 2018, and client quotes include: “continues to impress” and “is a pleasure to work with”.
 Along with Rankeshwar Batta, we are described as “solicitors of outstanding ability – the best of the best”.